Icinga/icinga2-powershell-module/doc/10-Basic-Arguments.md

     -ParentEndpoints 'icinga2a', 'icinga2b', 'icinga2c' -EndpointsConfig 'icinga2a.localhost;5665', '', 'icinga2c.localhost;5665'
 ```

+## -IcingaServiceDetails
+This argument will allow to override the user the Icinga 2 service is running with.
+Windows provides
+some basic users already which can be configured:

+* LocalSystem (Icinga default)
+* NT AUTHORITY\NetworkService
+* NT AUTHORITY\LocalService

+If you require an own user, you can add that one as well for the argument.
+If a password is required
+for the user to login, seperate username and password with a ':'.

+Example: jdoe:mysecretpassword

+Furthermore you can also use domains in combination and pass them over.

+Example: icinga\jdoe:mysecretpassword

 ## -DownloadUrl
 With this parameter you can define a download Url or local directory from which the module will
 download/install a specific Icinga 2 Agent MSI Installer package.
 Please ensure to only define the